Management of type 2 diabetes includes:

 Diabetes medications and insulin therapy

-Some people who have type 2 diabetes can manage their blood sugar with diet and exercise alone, but many need diabetes medications or insulin therapy.
+Some people who have type 2 diabetes can achieve their target blood sugar levels with diet and exercise alone, but many also need diabetes medications or insulin therapy.
 The decision about which medications are best depends on many factors, including your blood sugar level and any other health problems you have.
 Your doctor might even combine drugs from different classes to help you control your blood sugar in several different ways.

-Diabetes medications.
-Often, people who are newly diagnosed will be prescribed metformin (Glucophage, Glumetza, others), a diabetes medication that improves your body tissues' sensitivity to insulin and lowers glucose production in the liver.
+Metformin also lowers glucose production in the liver.
+Metformin usually won't lower blood sugar enough on its own.
 Your doctor will also recommend lifestyle changes, such as losing weight and becoming more active.

-Insulin injections involve using a fine needle and syringe or an insulin pen injector — a device that looks like an ink pen, except the cartridge is filled with insulin.
+Insulin injections involve using a fine needle and syringe or an insulin pen injector — a device that looks similar to an ink pen, except the cartridge is filled with insulin.

 - Insulin lispro (Humalog)